What Is Return of Premium Life Insurance?

 blueCheck icon

-Return of premium life insurance is a term life policy that refunds paid premiums if the insured outlives the coverage period.
-This living benefit is life insurance you can use while alive.
+Return of premium life insurance is a type of term policy that refunds the premiums you paid if you outlive the coverage period.
+It offers a living benefit that provides value while you’re still alive.

 blueCheck icon